estiens/world_cup_json/README.md

 We are super up and running for 2022.
 Note URL change!
 Please remember to make a PR with your nice apps, raspberry pi projects, etc. And my favorite part of this whole thing, the students who get super excited about coding something.

+Update: Have finally hit 10k RPM for 2022 as well!

 ## PROJECTS USING THIS API IN 2022

 (Feel free to submit a PR with your project!)